jensendarren/gitlab-kubernetes-aws-eks/README.md

 Note that the Storage Class should already be applied.

+### Troubleshooting

+Sometimes the install may freeze or not be successful.
+Best approach here is to resort to the `kubectl` tool to see what might be causeing this and if necessary delete the entire **deployment** then delete the K8S integration in Gitlab and start again!

 ### Deploy to EKS

 Follow these instructions to deploy [your app to EKS](https://docs.gitlab.com/ee/user/project/clusters/eks_and_gitlab/#deploy-the-app-to-eks).